 Machu Picchu, Peru

 Machu Picchu has been voted one of the new seven Wonders of the World and is a must visit for all travellers in South America.
 These majestic ruins were built by the Inca Empire and are located in the scenic Andes mountain range, surrounded by beautiful cloud forests and mountain scenery.
 Machu Picchu is only accessible from the city of Cusco, which you can reach by bus or air travel.
+It’s worth staying a few days to enjoy all the things to do in Cusco before heading off to Machu Picchu.
 Whilst the ruins are impressive, I actually enjoyed the four day Inca Trail hike more than the final destination, due to the beautiful scenery and sereneness of the Inca trail.

 Torres del Paine National Park, Patagonia

 Ancient forests, towering granite peaks, glaciers, lakes, rivers, and pampas, Torres del Paine National Park is the gem of Patagonia.